-Dave Seminara is a journalist and former diplomat based in Bend, Oregon.
+Dave Seminara is a writer and former diplomat based in St. Petersburg, Florida.
 He is the author of Bed, Breakfast & Drunken Threats: Dispatches from the Margins of Europe, a collection of 27 travel stories that unfold across 20 European countries.
 The book was a number one bestseller in Liechtenstein, and was hailed as a “masterpiece of contemporary travel writing,” by a guy named Mario in Malta.

 Dave has written on topics as varied as a 643-shot tennis rally, a missing person case in Costa Rica, hippies in Chile, gastronomic societies in the Basque Country, birding and the occupation of the Malheur National Wildlife Refuge, and traveling in the footsteps of Kurt Cobain.
 A story he wrote for The New York Times about the truly insane Barkley Marathons was recognized as one of the notable stories of the year in the 2014 edition of The Best American Sports Writing.
 A wild story Dave wrote about goose pulling in Europe was recognized as a notable story of the year in the 2015 edition of The Best American Travel Writing, and a piece he wrote about traveling in the footsteps of Ernest Hemingway in Idaho was selected as one of the notable travel stories of the year in the 2019 edition of The Best American Travel Writing.

 Dave created a series for BBC Travel called Travel Pioneers, which highlighted some of the world’s most remarkable travelers and explorers.
 In October 2016, the series won a silver medal in the Lowell Thomas Travel Journalism competition.

 Dave was born in Buffalo and grew up listening to shortwave radio and rooting for doomed sports teams.
 His grandfather, Leonardo Riforgiato, operated a newsstand in downtown Buffalo from 1914-1955 and Dave inherited his love of newspapers and magazines.
 (Read about how Leo’s house later become a crack house here.)